gerritjvv/blog/_posts/2019-02-23-methods-of-problem-solving-power-set.md

 ```

-And we count them to make sure there's no error, here we need 27.

-If we take from the description that the powerset made up of sets of S. We can try to apply a "set" transformation to each
+If we take from the description that the powerset is made up of sets of S. We can try to apply a "set" transformation to each
 combination.

 ```